atais/angular-eonasdan-datepicker/README.md

 You can pass a function that will be called every time the datetimepicker is clicked. <br>
 The event occurs when you open or close the datetimepicker.

+### on-error

+Function to be called when dp.error for the datepicker would occur

+Detailed description of event: http://eonasdan.github.io/bootstrap-datetimepicker/Events/#dperror

+### on-show

+Function to be called when dp.show for the datepicker would occur

+Detailed description of event: http://eonasdan.github.io/bootstrap-datetimepicker/Events/#dpshow

+### on-hide

+Function to be called when dp.hide for the datepicker would occur

+Detailed description of event: http://eonasdan.github.io/bootstrap-datetimepicker/Events/#dphide

+### on-update

+Function to be called when dp.update for the datepicker would occur

+Detailed description of event: http://eonasdan.github.io/bootstrap-datetimepicker/Events/#dpupdate

 ## Special thanks

 * [Rodrigo Saling](https://github.com/rodrigosaling) for help on making custom validators work